Marissapy/ElixirSeeker-ElixirFP/README.md

 # ElixirFP
-ElixirFP is a Python library for generating and optimizing chemical fingerprints of molecules.
-It supports multiple types of molecular fingerprints, including Morgan, Topological, and MACCS fingerprints, and offers a method for dimensionality reduction using Kernel Principal Component Analysis (KPCA).
+ElixirFP is a robust Python library designed for the generation and optimization of molecular fingerprints, crucial tools in computational chemistry for drug discovery and chemical informatics.
+This library facilitates detailed analysis and representation of chemical compounds, supporting various fingerprint types including Morgan, Topological, and MACCS.
+Additionally, ElixirFP incorporates Kernel Principal Component Analysis (KPCA) for advanced dimensionality reduction, enhancing the ability to visualize and analyze high-dimensional chemical data.

 ![image](https://github.com/Marissapy/ElixirSeeker-ElixirFP/assets/119525086/06f6c1c7-ae67-46df-9b15-819098cc5669)